 Comsearch also conducted a review of FCC license data and compiled a list of FM radio stations within approximately 30 kilometers (18.6 miles) of the proposed Facility (see Appendix 20-A).
-A total of 18 stations were identified within the survey area, 16 of which are currently licensed and operating.
-The nearest FM radio station, WTMI out of Fleming, New York, is located to the east of the Project, and is approximately 4.4 miles from the nearest turbine.
-No FM radio stations were identified within 2 miles of the Facility Site.
+A total of 27 stations were identified within the survey area, all of which are currently licensed and operating.
+However, only one FM radio station-WMVQ, licensed out of Fenner, New York (approximately 1.6 miles from the proposed Facility)-was identified within 2 miles of the Facility Site.